SylviaNyamwathi/Case_Study/documentation/silver_dq_findings.md

-# Silver Profiling & Data-Quality Findings
+# Silver Profiling & Data Quality Findings

 Profiled with a throwaway notebook and DuckDB over the Bronze partition (`as_of_date=2026-09-09`).
 Every number below is measured, not estimated.